reefgenomics/CBASSED50/README.md

 <details>
 <summary><strong>Updates</strong></summary>
 <ul>
+  <li>Release 0.2.0: Added LL.4 option for models and general improvemnts to documentations</li>
   <li>Release 0.1.5: Added ED5 and ED95 to functions and minor documentation updates </li>
 </ul>
 </details>

 ### Demo File

-To get started download [CBASSED50_demo.qmd](https://github.com/reefgenomics/CBASSED50/blob/main/CBASSED50_demo.qmd).
+To get started download [CBASSED50_tutorial.qmd](CBASSED50_tutorial.qmd).
 GitHub allows you to do this directly from the web interface:

 <p align="center">